Jute Toiletry Bag

 ''I'd show you what you mean to me, but heaven won't fit in a gift bag.'' - Unknown

 Jute has endless uses from making clothes, ropes and household products in the ancient times, Jute sandbags were exported from Bengal to the trenches during World War I. Subsequently, it was used for fishing, arms and construction industry.
 In the modern times, this versatile fibre is used for making household items such as carpets, sacks, rugs, coverlets for chairs etc. The more diversified use of Jute includes products such as espadrilles that lend an element of glam to this otherwise humble fibre.

 The Start of Jute

 The earliest jute products made in Dundee were coarse bagging materials.
 With more experience, however, finer fabrics called burlap, or hessian were produced.
-After the fall of British Empire in India in 1947, most of the jute barons left India, though the industrial set-up for jute manufacturing remained.
+After the fall of British Empire in India in 1947, most of the Jute barons left India, though the industrial set-up for Jute manufacturing remained.
 Most of these mills were taken over by the Marwari businessmen.
 East Pakistan lacked a Jute Industry but had the finest stock of the fibre.
-As political tension rose between India and Paksitan, the latter felt the need to setup their own jute industry.
-After the liberation of Bangladesh from Pakistan in 1971, most of the Pakistani owned jute mills were taken over by the government of Bangladesh.
+As political tension rose between India and Pakistan, the latter felt the need to set-up their own Jute industry.
+After the liberation of Bangladesh from Pakistan in 1971, most of the Pakistani owned Jute mills were taken over by the government of Bangladesh.
 Eventually, the Bangladeshi government set up the Bangladesh Jute Mills Corporation.

 Travel in Eco Style with a Jute Personal Care Bag - Order Today